It’s 2019 and insurance marketing is a whole new ballgame.

 - Tyler McConvill, Vice President of Marketing at FMG Suite.
 For more than 15 years Tyler has been guiding digital marketing teams, implementing new technologies, and launching integrated strategies to drive growth for technology companies serving insurance agents, financial advisors, and more.
 Tyler’s position and deep understanding of the principles of marketing and the trends affecting our industry gives him a keen insight into how marketing has evolved over the years.

-Fuse™ unleashes the power of your AMS and enables you to take relationship marketing to a whole new scale.
+Fuse™ unleashes the power of your management system and enables you to take relationship marketing to a whole new scale.
 Micro-target the perfect message—whether that’s through email, text message, or direct mail—to the right audience segment and watch exactly how it impacts your business through a smart dashboard that automatically updates with the information that matters most to your agency or brokerage.
+Book your demo.

 Rick Fox: Good morning everybody.
 Welcome to our latest edition of the live roundtable webinar here from Agency Revolution.
 Today’s topic, Marketing In 2019.
 Very excited for the panel we have.
 I’ve been anxiously looking forward to getting this group of gentlemen together and having this conversation as marketing becomes more and more prevalent in the independent insurance space.